dan-carroll/online-development-books/README.md

 ### [Getting Started with Open Source Development](https://public.dhe.ibm.com/software/dw/db2/express-c/wiki/Getting_started_with_open_source_development_p2.pdf)

 > A book for the community by the community
+> ©2010 by Rachna Kapur, Mario Briggs, Tapas Saha, Ulisses Costa, Pedro Carvalho, Raul F. Chong, Peter Kohlmann

 This book is a good starting point for beginners to the open source world.
 It is specially written to equip students, and open source enthusiasts with the norms and best practices